supriya-project/supriya/docs/source/tutorials/nodes.rst

 Configuration
 -------------

-The maximum number of nodes available in a context is controlled by its options.
+The initial impermanent node ID and maximum node count available in a context are controlled by its :py:class:`options <supriya.scsynth.Options>`.

-- Options.maximum_node_count
-- Options.initial_node_id
+- Set the maximum number of nodes available on the context with the ``maximum_node_count`` keyword.

+- Set the initial impermanent node ID with the ``initial_node_id`` keyword.

+These can be set on an :py:class:`~supriya.scsynth.Options` instance passed the context when initialized or booting, or just as keyword arguments.